hotosm/tracing-guides/_posts/tips/0100-01-01-Mozambique_metal_roof_buildings.md

   - https://cloud.githubusercontent.com/assets/11095450/10103253/de58c53e-6370-11e5-9afe-89006ad5ac63.png
 ---

 Many buildings in Mozambique are made with mud and brick and have a metal roof.
+Metal roofing material can come in various colors, shapes, and sizes.
+Metal roof buildings can be identified by their square or rectangle shape, and usually have a defined pitch to displace rainwater during the wet season.